 - The Courtyard between the buildings allows visitors to explore a historic space and observe historical structures left in place by the Edison company, including a wood pattern shop, blacksmith, vaults, the water tower, and a replica of the Black Maria film studio.
 A free cell phone tour and the NPS App self-guided tour provide more information about the buildings and their historic nature.

 All visitors, including those with Glenmont House Tour tickets, MUST stop at the Laboratory Complex Visitor Center and obtain a Glenmont Grounds pass before proceeding into Llewellyn Park and going to Glenmont.

 Glenmont was the Edison family's estate, as well as the name of their mansion home.
 The grounds are usually open whenever the Laboratory Complex is open to the public.

 Weather Permits: Look inside Glenmont Greenhouse where volunteers from the Short Hills Garden Club and park volunteers care for a variety of exotic plants like those grown by the Edisons.

 Glenmont Garage which contains Thomas Edison’s historic vehicles (as staffing allows on Friday, Saturday, and Sunday)

-- Laboratory Courtyard Cell Phone Tour (information available at visitor contact station.)
+Laboratory Courtyard Cell Phone/NPS App self-guided tour (information available at the visitor center)